ugokingsley/jekyll-now/_posts/2017-11-10-Getting Started With Django – Part 1.md

 To fully understand the concepts used in this tutorial, we are going to build an hypothetical inventory application, that tracks the records of goods stored in a particular hypothetical organization. why the waste of time, let’s get started.

+Django – Environment Set Up

+Django development environment consists of installing and setting up Python a virtual environment and Django.
+You can move along with us by going to your terminal or command prompt and choose a desired location to save your files.
+Mine is saved in "djangoproj" folder on the desktop.

+download python here

+to set up a virtual environment we need to install pip --sudo easy_install pip

+       type admin password and then the enter key.

+Note: currently running on linux-ubuntu OS.
+To install pip on windows click here

+3. Install a virtual environment

+--sudo pip install virtualenv

+4. Create a new virtual environment :

+--virtualenv devcorp

+note: devcorp is the name of the virtual environment; you can give any name of your choice

+5. Go the the devcorp directory

+--cd devcorp

+– to activate the virtual environment.

+--on OS X: source bin/activate

+--on windows: .\Scripts\activate

+– to be sure your virtual environment is activated make sure the directory name is in bracket, at the beginning of the last line

+note: make sure your virtual environment is active as you work

+6.  installing django

+still in your virtual environment, type

+--pip install django to download the latest version of django or

+--pip install django==1.8 to download a specific version, in this case 1.8

+note: you can give the project any name of your choice.

+7.  navigate into the inventory directory

+--cd inventory

+note: any where the manage.py file is, is the root directory. we will discuss more in our next tutorial

+8. To finalize this section of the tutorial, let’s create a django project called inventory

+--django-admin.py startproject inventory

+9. to see our project live on the server, type

+--python manage.py runserver

+in some cases you may have port conflicts since the server runs in port 8000. you can change the port by typing
+--python manage.py runserver 5000

+in our case we used port 5000

+9. in your web browser enter in the address bar

+  localhost:5000

+10 . press ctrl + c to exit the server

+we’ve reached a milestone, we will continue in part 2...